Programming-Systems-Lab/deckard-analysis-kit/README.md

 ## Usage
 To run this kit, there are three simple steps.

-1. Extract all the codebases you wish to compare to individually named directories within `libraries`.
+First, extract all the codebases you wish to compare to individually named directories within `libraries`.
 For example, if you wish to find clones across projects `foo`, `bar`, and `baz`, start by extracting them to `libraries/foo/`, `libraries/bar/`, and `libraries/baz`, respectively.

-2. Configure the settings with which Deckard should be run.
+Second, configure the settings with which Deckard should be run.
 This is done by writing them into the arrays on lines 8 and 9 of `runner.sh`.
 Here are the default values: